“If we did nothing else, we would be handling human trafficking 24/7.”

 Each is of equal importance.

 Preventing new children and youth, even adults, from becoming victims is the most effective way to end human trafficking.
-This, the same as domestic violence and suicide prevention, happens through prevention education.
+The same as preventing domestic violence, drug abuse, suicide, and understanding the harms of porn, Prevention Before Harm against human trafficking happens through prevention education.

 Law Enforcement intervention alongside that of their partners against this crime is the safest way to help victims exit their situation.

-Restoring the lives of survivors from the deep trauma of extreme mental and physical abuse they have experienced is a life-long process.
+Restoring the lives of survivors from the deep trauma of extreme mental and physical abuse is a life-long process.

 FUNDING